Curriculum Statement - History

 - They have a right to be taught about the kinds of stories humans tell one another and how humans live in societies that are divided in different ways by wealth, class, gender and race.

-The response to delivering on these rights, and of making sense of this complexity, is the academic discipline of history.
-The powerful knowledge history curriculum at the Laurus Trust therefore, seeks to provide students with an induction into this great discipline.
+- The response to delivering on these rights, and of making sense of this complexity, is the academic discipline of history.
+Therefore, the powerful knowledge history curriculum at the Laurus Trust seeks to provide students with an induction into this great discipline.

 The history curriculum aims to develop students’ substantive knowledge of transferable historical concepts, as well as period-specific knowledge, through rigorous enquiry into the following periods: